-Nintendo's latest console, the Switch, is unique and a ton of fun to play, but it's also a complicated piece of tech that doesn't quite follow the rules of typical consoles or tablets.
-Therefore, it's not always obvious what to do when something doesn't quite behave the way you think it should, and that's where this collection of troubleshooting steps comes in.
+The Nintendo Switch is a ton of fun to play, but it's also a complicated piece of tech that doesn't quite follow the rules of typical consoles or tablets.
+It's not always obvious what to do when something doesn't quite behave the way you think it should.
+That's where this collection of troubleshooting steps comes in.

-If you don't see your issue on the list, please let us know and we'll do everything we can to update with exactly what you need to know!
+If you don't see your issue on the list, please leave us a comment, and we'll do everything we can to provide you with a solution you can use.

 - My controller got jammed on the wrist strap!

 - My Switch is HOT, like maybe too hot?!

 - My Joy-Cons seem too loose when I snap them into the Switch.
 Is that normal?

 - Why is the sound on my television out of sync with my Switch game?